See an example

 Users with access to the company account have access to all merchant accounts under that company account.
 To limit user permissions, you need to create separate merchant accounts.

-We recommend creating separate merchant accounts for ecommerce (online payments) and point of sale (in-person payments).
+We recommend creating separate merchant accounts for ecommerce (online payments) and in-person payments (point of sale).
 Local legal entities are required for point-of-sale processing, so you need to create a separate merchant account for each region where you process POS payments.

 If you operate multiple physical stores in the same region, you can link these to one merchant account, using the